James Potts

 • Obtaining Norwich Pharmacal disclosure orders (believed to be the first of their kind) against an Australian cryptoasset exchange in relation to the laundering of proceeds of a major bank fraud.

-James is co-author of a forthcoming chapter on Cryptoassets in Financial Services Law (OUP, 2024) (with Hodge Malek KC and Chloë Bell) and contributed to the COMBAR/Chancery Bar Association Response to the Law Commission’s recent consultation on digital assets.
+James is co-author of forthcoming chapters on Cryptoassets Litigation in Banking Litigation (2025) and Cryptoassets Regulation in Financial Services Law (2024) (with Hodge Malek KC and Chloë Bell).
+He contributed to the COMBAR/Chancery Bar Association Response to the Law Commission’s recent consultations on digital assets and private international law.

 Financial crime is a core element of James’s practice.
 He regularly advises banks, brokers, casinos, law firms and other businesses and individuals on financial crime issues including sanctions, anti-money laundering, counter-terrorist financing, counter-proliferation financing, and bribery and corruption systems and controls.
-He acts for firms and individuals facing investigation or proceedings by the FCA, SFO, HMRC, the Gambling Commission and other bodies, and international regulators and law enforcement agencies.
-He is editor of the Sanctions chapter in Paget’s Law of Banking (16th edition, 2023).
+He acts for firms and individuals facing investigation or proceedings by the FCA, SFO, HMRC, Gambling Commission and other bodies, and international regulators and law enforcement agencies.
+He is editor of the Sanctions chapter in Paget’s Law of Banking.
+He also has experience of INTERPOL proceedings.

 Much of this work is confidential, but includes: